Dot gov

 Customer Service: 800-862-1013

 Clinical presentation of a dengue infection can range from a mild, non-specific febrile illness to severe dengue hemorrhagic fever or dengue shock syndrome.
 Severe forms of dengue typically develop after a two to seven day febrile phase, and can involve sudden onset of plasma leakage or other hemorrhagic manifestations, or shock.
 Warning signs after fever subsides indicate the need for immediate medical attention.
 These warning signs can include mucosal bleeding, persistent vomiting, liver enlargement, increase in hematocrit with decrease in platelet count, pleural effusion or ascites.
-For additional information on clinical diagnosis of dengue virus infection, visit CDC Dengue Clinical Guidance.
+For additional information on clinical diagnosis of dengue virus infection, visit CDC's Clinical Features of Dengue.